check-spelling-sandbox/hazelcast/docs/sql/04-expressions.md

 ## Implementing Expressions

-First of all, check for the pre-existing operator or function implementation that might be provided by Calcite.
-Usually, references to such pre-existing implementations are listed in `SqlStdOperatorTable` and the implementations themselves are located at `org.apache.calcite.sql.fun` package.
+First of all, check for the preexisting operator or function implementation that might be provided by Calcite.
+Usually, references to such preexisting implementations are listed in `SqlStdOperatorTable` and the implementations themselves are located at `org.apache.calcite.sql.fun` package.

-If the pre-existing implementation satisfies the requirements, create its runtime counterpart based on `Expression` interface.
+If the preexisting implementation satisfies the requirements, create its runtime counterpart based on `Expression` interface.
-If the pre-existing implementation requires some modifications of its behavior, try to modify it using parametrization or inheritance, resort to copying if that's impossible.
-If there is no pre-existing implementation provided by Calcite, create it from scratch.
+If the preexisting implementation requires some modifications of its behavior, try to modify it using parametrization or inheritance, resort to copying if that's impossible.
+If there is no preexisting implementation provided by Calcite, create it from scratch.
 Add the translation support to `RexToExpressionVisitor` and make sure the corresponding operator or function is listed as allowed in